bufbuild/knit/tutorial/starwars-starship-service-ts/README.md

-# Star Wars Starship Service in Go
+# Star Wars Starship Service in TypeScript

 [Back to top of Tutorial]

-The starship service is not strictly 🧶 Knit, it's just a simple gRPC service written using [connect-go], but it's needed for the other parts of the tutorial.
+The starship service is not strictly 🧶 Knit, it's just a simple gRPC service written using [connect-es], but it's needed for the other parts of the tutorial.
 Feel free to just run this service and go on to the Knit specific parts.
 The starship service is made to listen on address `http://localhost:18002`.
 Look at the process diagram below